 - how the manner in which messages are processed determines their impact on attitude change

 - the role of self-efficacy in motivation, health behaviour and health

 - behaviour change techniques and their relationship to psychological theories

 Independent Research Project

-The project is designed to provide students with the opportunity to engage in, and learn from, supervised project work in health or rehabilitation psychology.
+The project is designed to provide students with the opportunity to engage in, and learn from, supervised project work in health psychology.